ghirailghiro/GPU_Computing_Project/README.md

 ### Google Colab
 The entire project, including both sequential and CUDA implementations, is executed in Google Colab.
 You can run the code in the provided notebook named **`Gradient_Computation.ipynb`**.

+### C++ Implementation
+Just the C++ code for both the sequential and CUDA implementations can be found in the file **`cuda_seq.cpp`**.
+This file contains the detailed logic used to compute HOG descriptors, leveraging CUDA for parallel processing.

 ### Contributors
 This project was developed by:
 - **Celeste Nicora**